AMSAT-NA/PacSatFSKBoard/NOTES.md

 # TODO

+A line needs to be run from the LNA's bias resistor to LNA_VCC so the bias actually has bias.

 The RTC is not keeping time when the power is off unless it's always powered with Vbat.
 It appears the RTC is now switching to Vbat on a power fail.
 But when it comes up PFAIL and OSCF are not set.
 I've